 Medium defines itself as “a community of readers and writers offering unique perspectives on ideas large and small.”
 That’s exactly what it is – a platform meant for longform writing and expressing your views on various subjects.
 Medium is primarily used by serious writers, focusing on highly niche-centric topics.
 For instance, if you are looking for a post about the evolution of society and civilization, Medium will offer you articles that will have more of Anthropology and less of History; in other words, Medium is mostly defined by the high quality and niche-centric content that is published on its site.

-Medium is purely a hosted platform, so you cannot download anything or run it on your own servers.
-There are no storage limits in place, and the best part is that everything is free as of now – custom domains, sub-domains, SSL, everything else.
-Medium is something you can use on zero budget.
+Medium is purely a hosted platform, so you cannot download anything, run it on your own servers, or use a custom domain.
+There are no storage limits in place, and the best part is that everything else is free as of now – sub-domains, SSL, everything else.
+Medium also pays contributors directly through their paid membership program.
+The amount you earn is based on how often people “clap” for your content, providing extra incentive to publish your best work here.

 So, which one wins this WordPress vs Ghost vs Medium battle?

 On the downside, you should know that Ghost is coded in Node.js and that is not yet commonly supported by many shared web hosting providers.
-You can, always, go with Ghost’s hosted solution, but the cheapest plan is priced at $19 per month and capped at maximum 25,000 page views in a month.
-This pricing model is surely not costly, but might not be affordable for many folks who might be wanting to start a hobby blog.
+You can, always, go with Ghost’s hosted solution, but the cheapest plan is priced at $29 per month and capped at maximum 100,000 page views in a month.
+This pricing model might not be affordable for many folks who might be wanting to start a hobby blog.

 Also, if you have even a remote intention of someday adding something non-blog like to your blog, say a shop or a forum, WordPress should be your first and only choice.